Code-the-Dream-School/vite-react-nextjs/Course Overview.md

 As lessons build upon themselves and you work on your projects you will be able to watch them become fully-featured web applications.

 In **Part 1**, you will be introduced to [Vite](https://vitejs.dev/), a popular build tool that can get us started with a React application with minimal setup.
-Of historic interest, Create React App — "CRA" for short, was the most popular approac to scaffold a React project.
+Of historic interest, Create React App — "CRA" for short, was the most popular approach to scaffold a React project.
 In 2023 it is no longer being recommended by the core React development team and has fallen out of favor.

 In **Part 2**, we expand our knowledge of the React ecosystem by adopting [NextJS](https://nextjs.org/).
 NextJS is a fully-fledged framework which, at its core, is a React application but with some [nice additional functionality](https://nextjs.org/docs#main-features).
 While it is a "full-stack framework" we will mostly be focusing on the React front-end.
 We will also take advantage of some server-side rendering technologies built into NextJS but we will not be will not be building an API or a database.
 We'll save that for another day ;-)